SoftwareAG/webmethods-integration-examples/dockerbuilder-integrationserver/README.md

 ## Building images

-To build the microservice container image run:
+To build the Integrationserver container image run:

 ```bash
 docker-compose build is